TomeBorges/Bokeh/README.md

 Data file to be represented is hardcoded and should be stored in a folder called "Data".

-Resulting HTML will be saved on a folder called "HTMLs"
+Resulting HTML will be saved on a folder called "HTMLs".

 ### Prerequisites
 * [Bokeh](https://bokeh.pydata.org/en/latest/)